Rajpratik71/linux-manPages/sed.md

        l      List out the current line in a ``visually unambiguous'' form.

        l width
               List out the current line in a ``visually unambiguous'' form, breaking it at width characters.
 This is a GNU extension.

        n N    Read/append the next line of input into the pattern space.

        p      Print the current pattern space.

        P      Print up to the first embedded newline of the current pattern space.

        s/regexp/replacement/
               Attempt  to match regexp against the pattern space.
-If success‐ ful,  replace  that  portion  matched  with  replacement.
-The replacement may contain the special character  &  to  refer  to that  portion  of the pattern space which matched, and the spe‐ cial escapes \1 through \9 to refer to the corresponding match‐ ing sub-expressions in the regexp.
+If successful, replace that portion matched with replacement.
+The replacement may contain the special character & to refer to that portion of the pattern space which matched, and the special escapes \1 through \9 to refer to the corresponding matching sub-expressions in the regexp.

        t label
               If a s/// has done a successful substitution since the last input line was read and since the last t or T command, then branch to label; if label is omitted, branch to end of script.

        T label
               If no s/// has done a successful substitution since the last input line was read and since the last t or T command, then branch to label; if label is omitted, branch to end of  script.
               This is a GNU extension.

        w filename
               Write the current pattern space to filename.

        W filename
               Write the first line of the current pattern space to filename.
 This is a GNU extension.

        x      Exchange the contents of the hold and pattern spaces.

        y/source/dest/
               Transliterate the characters in the pattern space which appear in source to the corresponding character in dest.

 Addresses
-       Sed commands can be given with no addresses, in which case the command will  be executed for all input lines; with one address, in which case the command will only be executed for input  lines  which  match  that address; or with two addresses, in which case the command will be exe‐ cuted for all input lines which match the  inclusive  range  of  lines starting  from the first address and continuing to the second address.
+       Sed  commands can be given with no addresses, in which case the command will be executed for all input lines; with one address, in which case the command will only be executed for input lines which match that address; or with two addresses, in which case the command will be executed for all input lines which match the inclusive range of lines starting from the  first  address  and continuing  to  the  second  address.
 Three  things to note about address ranges: the syntax is addr1,addr2 (i.e., the addresses are separated by a comma); the line which addr1 matched will always be accepted, even if addr2 selects an earlier line; and if addr2 is a regexp, it will not be tested against the line that addr1 matched.

        After the address (or address-range), and before the command, a !  may be inserted, which specifies that the command shall only be executed if the address (or address-range) does not match.

        The following address types are supported:

-       number Match only the specified line number (which increments  cumula‐ tively  across  files, unless the -s option is specified on the command line).
+       number Match only the specified line number (which increments cumulatively across files, unless the -s option is specified on the command line).

        first~step
               Match every step'th line starting with line first.
-For  exam‐ ple,  ``sed  -n 1~2p'' will print all the odd-numbered lines in the input stream, and the address 2~5 will  match  every  fifth line,  starting  with  the  second.  first can be zero; in this case, sed operates as if it were equal to step.
+For example, ``sed -n 1~2p'' will print all the odd-numbered lines in the input stream, and the address 2~5 will match  every  fifth line, starting with the second.  first can be zero; in this case, sed operates as if it were equal to step.
 (This is an extension.)

        $      Match the last line.